 3. Way to the West

-Techniques such as ironing, shaft sinking and making of silk and lacquerwork spread to the western world from China, while cucumbers, carrots, purples, Ferghana horses, walnuts and excellent western horses came to China.
+Techniques such as ironing, shaft sinking, and the making of silk and lacquer work spread to the western world from China, while cucumbers, carrots, purples, Ferghana horses, walnuts, and excellent western horses came to China.
 This was of historical importance.

 4. The Expansion of Territory

-Therefore, Emperor Wu gained the reputation as high as Qin Shi Huang, being regarded as “Emperor Wu of the Han and the First August Emperor 0f Qin”
+Therefore, Emperor Wu gained the reputation as high as Qin Shi Huang, is regarded as “Emperor Wu of the Han and the First August Emperor 0f Qin”

 Reign of Zhen guan

 In 630, Emperor Taizong sent his general Li Jing against Eastern Tujue (proto Turks) to destroy Eastern Tujue’s dominant power in East Asia.
 Li Jing’s army won the war and Emperor Taizong subsequently took the title of Tian Kehan (“Heavenly Khan”).
-During his Reign, Emperor Taizong promoted mansion army system, tax modulate system, equal cropland system and Imperial Examination System.
+During his reign, Emperor Taizong promoted the mansion army system, tax modulates system, equal cropland system, and Imperial Examination System.

 According to historical books, Emperor Taizong was strong and powerful when he was young.
-This could be seen from one of the weapons he always took with him – a 2-metre bow.
+This could be seen from one of the weapons he always took with him – a 2-meter bow.